 Innovate Hawaii (IH): A federal program administered in Hawaii by the State’s High Technology Development Corporation and designed to bring best practices to small and medium-sized manufacturing and pre-manufacturing businesses at an affordable cost.
 IH helps manufacturers in all industries find, save and make money.
 It is a general practitioner, providing a wealth of knowledge and meeting various industry-specific needs (e.g., construction materials, management consulting, electronics, metals, secondary wood, textile).

-Corporate Tax Credit for Solar and Wind Energy: Allow individuals or corporations to claim an income tax credit of 20% of the cost of equipment and installation of a wind system and 35% of the cost of equipment and installation of a solar thermal or photovoltaic (PV) system.
+Hawaii Renewable Energy Technologies Income Tax Credit for Solar and Wind Energy: Single-family residences, multi-family residences, and commercial properties are eligible to claim an income tax credit of (i) 35% for solar energy systems (photovoltaic and solar water heating) or the cap amount determined by law (HRS 235-12.5), whichever is less; or, (ii) 20% for wind-powered energy systems or the cap amount determined by law (HRS 235-12.5), whichever is less.
 A new provision was added to the tax credits in June 2009 allowing the tax credit to be refundable under certain conditions.
 For solar energy systems, a taxpayer can reduce the eligible credit amount by 30%.
 If this reduced amount exceeds the amount of income taxes to be paid by the taxpayer, the excess credit will be refunded to the taxpayer.
 Consult with your tax advisor as to how this credit may pertain to your specific project.

 Hawaii Enterprise Zones Partnership: A joint state-county effort intended to stimulate—via tax and other incentives—certain types of business activity, job preservation and job creation in areas where they are most appropriate or most needed.
 Up to six zones can be designated per county.
 If a business (or a branch of business) is eligible and is located in an Enterprise Zone (EZ), it can reduce its state taxes and receive other county benefits for up to seven years by satisfying the EZ hiring and gross receipts requirements.